petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-an-iframe-client-extension.md

 {bdg-secondary}`7.4+`

 IFrame client extensions use Liferay's front-end infrastructure to register external applications as `<iframe>` HTML elements.
-They're deployed onto Liferay pages as widgets.
+They're added to Liferay pages as widgets.
 Unlike other front-end client extensions, IFrames do not provide a static resource.

 ```{warning}
 IFrame client extensions are under development and are currently unsupported in Liferay 7.4.